Data-Driven Conservation and Restoration Support for the Chesapeake Bay Program

 Project Contact: Jake Leizear, Senior Geospatial Analyst | [email protected] | (443) 261 – 2372

-Click on the YouTube video below to view a recording of the Chesapeake Conservancy’s Chesapeake Bay Program webinar, hosted on July 18, 2019.
-The webinar provides an overview of all four objectives under the six-year cooperative agreement with the Chesapeake Bay Program and progress through Year 1.
+Click on the YouTube video below to view a recording of the Chesapeake Conservancy’s Chesapeake Bay Program webinar, hosted on August 31, 2021.
+The webinar provides an overview of all four objectives under the six-year cooperative agreement with the Chesapeake Bay Program, with progress and updates through Year 3.